 Golf in Scotland isn’t just about St Andrews.
 Another favourite course for keen golfers visiting Scotland is Gleneagles.
 Gleneagles has three championship golf courses that are widely considered to be some of the best courses in the entire world.

 Located a short journey northeast of Stirling, Gleneagles offers exactly what people expect from the Scottish countryside: wild, majestic, beautiful scenery.
 The natural beauty of the area is the perfect backdrop for its stunning golf courses, which include:

 - King’s Course (the No. 1 ranked inland golf course in Scotland)

 - Queen’s Course

-- PGA Centenary Course (Which hosted the 2014 Ryder Cup and will host the 2019 Solheim Cup)
+- PGA Centenary Course (which hosted the 2014 Ryder Cup and the 2019 Solheim Cup)

 The golf scene at Gleneagles is different to St Andrews.
-Its newer courses are loved by golf pros and celebrities alike and there are more than enough golf courses for any enthusiast to visit and play where the pros have played!
+Golf pros and celebrities love these newer courses.
+You’ll also notice fewer casual tourists milling about.
+Gleneagles offers more than enough golf courses for any enthusiast to visit and play where the pros play!

 For Keen Golfers, Head to Kingsbarns